helps people win back their lives

 CDL DUI Penalties

-If you are a Michigan licensed driver who also holds a CDL, then it's important for you to know how the Michigan drunk driving laws pertain to you, and what will happen if you are convicted of a Michigan DUI.
+If you are a Michigan licensed driver who also holds a Commercial Driver License (CDL), then it's important for you to understand how the Michigan drunk driving laws pertain to you, and what will happen if you are convicted of a Michigan DUI.
 Importantly, your CDL could be affected even if you are not operating a commercial motor vehicle at the time of the incident.

-If you are a truck driver, parcel delivery person, mover, or commercial vehicle mechanic with a CDL and have been charged with an OWI in Michigan, it is imperative that you hire a someone who understands the law and is willing to fight to keep your career.
+If you are a truck driver, bus driver, parcel delivery person, mover, or commercial vehicle mechanic with a CDL and have been charged with an OWI in Michigan, it is imperative that you hire a someone who understands the law and is willing to fight to keep your career.
 There is always something that can be done to possibly get a result that does not involve a loss of your CDL.

 The DUI specialists at the Barone Defense Firm have helped many CDL holders and are determined to get results; results that preserve your CDL and keep you on the road.

 Please contact the Barone Defense Firm today and ask for attorney Ryan Ballard.
-He will explain to you what steps you can take right now to help you keep your CDL, and thereby keep your job!
+He will explain to you what steps you can take right now to help you keep your CDL, and thereby keep your job and your career trucking!